 Home-buying 101: how to choose the right mortgage lender

-That means you’ll FIRST have to determine WHAT those needs are:
+That means you’ll first have to determine what those needs are:

-Next, create a list of questions to ask a potential lender, such as:
+Once you’ve prioritized your needs, create a list of questions to ask a potential lender, such as:

 - Do I have the option of making prepayments without penalties?